The Only Major Actors Still Alive From Happy Days

 Marion Ross' film and television careers both began in 1953, and while she's done stellar work for the big screen throughout her 70-plus year run (including her Golden Globe-nominated performance in the "Terms of Endearment" sequel "The Evening Star"), she mostly thrived on the small screen.
 If you're making a list of the greatest TV moms, your top ten must include Ross' Marion Cunningham.
 Mrs. C. was eccentric, a little loopy, but unconditionally loving, invariably playing the good cop to Tom Bosley's gruff-yet-lovable Howard Cunningham (Bosley passed in 2010).
 She gave expert counsel to Richie and the younger Joanie (Erin Moran, who died of throat cancer in 2017), and doted on Fonzie when he moved into the Cunningham's attic later in the series' run.

-Ross remained a familiar face and voice on television via the underrated CBS sitcom "Brooklyn Bridge" and "Gilmore Girls," and animated series like "SpongeBob SquarePants" (as Grandma Squarepants), "Family Guy," and "King of the Hill."
-She is currently enjoying a hard-earned retirement at the age of 95.
+Ross remained a familiar face and voice on television via "Gilmore Girls" and the underrated CBS sitcom "Brooklyn Bridge," and she's consistently popped up on animated series like "Family Guy" and "King of the Hill" and still has tenure on "SpongeBob SquarePants" voicing Grandma Squarepants.

 Anson Williams